michael-milette/moodle-filter_filtercodes/README.md

 ### For use in courses

 * {coursename} : Display the full name of the current course or the site name if not in a course.
-* {courseshortname} : Display the short name of the current course or the site short name if not in a course.
+* {courseshortname} : Display the short name of t he current course or the site short name if not in a course.
-* {coursestartdate dateTimeFormat} : Course start date.
+* {coursestartdate dateTimeFormat} : Course star t date.
 Will display "Open event" if there is no start date.
 For information on the optional dateTimeFormat format, see Supported dateTimeFormats Formats in the [FAQ](#faq) section of this documentation.
 * {courseenddate dateTimeFormat} : Course end date.
 Will display "Open event" if there is no end date.
 For information on the optional dateTimeFormat format, see Supported dateTimeFormats Formats in the [FAQ](#faq) section of this documentation.
 * {coursecompletiondate dateTimeFormat} : Course completion date.
 If not completed, will display "Not completed".
 Will also detect if completion is not enabled.
 For information on the optional dateTimeFormat format, see Supported dateTimeFormats Formats in the [FAQ](#faq) section of this documentation.
 * {courseprogress}: (ALPHA) Displays course progress status in words.
-Only works within a course.
 * {courseprogressbar}: (ALPHA) Displays course progress status as a status bar.
-Only works within a course.
 * {course_fields}: Displays the custom course fields.
 NOTE: Respects a custom course field's Visible To setting.
 * {course_field_shortname} : Display's custom course field.
 Replace "shortname" with the shortname of a custom course field all in lowercase.
 NOTE: Respects a custom course field's Visible To setting.
 * {coursesummary} : Display's the course summary.
 If placed in a site page, displays the site summary.